-Specialist Addictions Counsellor
+Specialist Addictions Therapist.
+ACT Practitioner

-Bill has extensive experience addressing many types of addictions, such as: alcoholism, drugs, gambling and sex, to name but a few.
+Bill has extensive experience addressing many types of addictions, such as alcoholism, drugs, gambling and sex, to name but a few.
 In his time as a psychotherapist, Bill has become an expert in intervening at certain stages in a person’s addiction.
 This point can arise through training families, employers and those in educational settings.

 For over 10 years he was employed at The Priory Group in Altrincham as an addictions counsellor.
 After his work with The Priory, Bill went on to work with Wolverhampton Wanderers Football Club, as their sports therapist.
 At the club, Bill was responsible for the mental and emotional performance of the team and staff.
 He excelled beyond measure at the club and this was openly documented in the national press.
 He was bought in when the team were experiencing a drop in form whilst in sight of promotion to the premiership.
-Bill is proud to point out that after a crucial meeting with the first team and lots of input thereafter, the club were promoted and still in the Premiership when Bill left 2.5yrs later.
+Bill is proud to point out that after a crucial meeting with the first team and lots of input thereafter, the club was promoted and still in the Premiership when Bill left 2.5yrs later.

 Bill is a regular on the BBC, local TV and Radio as well as national.
-He is in the press discussing Family Interventions, the arguments for legalising drugs and on many other aspects of drug and alcohol issues within society today.
+He is in the press discussing Family Interventions, the arguments for legalising drugs and many other aspects of drug and alcohol issues within society today.

 Bill has added to his experience recently with contracts to support, guide and advise those who are employed in television production.
 Much of this specialist work was for cast members who needed to tackle highly challenging roles at an emotional level.